Injury rates in young female athletes may be underestimated

 Injury rates among elite young female athletes may be higher than what’s been reported, new data suggest.

 “Most studies define injury as time loss from participation, whereas many athletes with overuse injuries continue to participate despite pain and reduced performance.
-When time-loss definitions are used, about 90 percent of overuse injuries appear to be missed,” researchers write in the journal BMJ Open Sport and Exercise Medicine.
+When time-loss definitions are used, about 90 percent of overuse injuries appear to be missed,” the researchers said online April 23 in the journal BMJ Open Sport and Exercise Medicine.

 Angelo Richardson of Amsterdam University of Applied Sciences in The Netherlands and colleagues studied 60 young women who competed at the national or international level in soccer, basketball or gymnastics.
 The average age of the study participants was 17.